soorajVS/cloudeflare-jyothi/README.md

 Philosophy wellness retreat.
 A single-page React + TypeScript site built with Vite and Tailwind CSS, deployed on Cloudflare Pages.

-Site copy is sourced from `NAVAJYOTHI_brochure.txt`.
-Real photography and contact details (address/phone/email/social) are still placeholders — see `src/components/PlaceholderImage.tsx` and `src/data/contact.ts`.
+Real photography and contact details are still placeholders — see `src/components/PlaceholderImage.tsx` and `src/data/contact.ts`.

 ## Requirements